Dtyagi-9/Page_Rank/README.md

 2 http://www.dr-chuck.com/csev-blog/ 57
 How many pages:

-In this sample run, we told it to crawl a website and retrieve two pages.
+In this sample run, we told to crawl the entered website and retrieve two pages from it.
 If you restart the program again and tell it to crawl more pages, it will not re-crawl any pages already in the database.
 Upon restart it goes to a random non-crawled page and starts there.
 So each successive run of spider.py is additive.Also if it fails to